How Many Hours Per Week Should Your Team Work?

 The result was a company that scaled to great heights, had an elite team, and turnover was minimal.

-Dorsey was recently on The Boardroom, Out of Office Podcast.
+Dorsey was interviewed on The Boardroom, Out of Office Podcast.
 Dorsey told the host, Rich Kleiman, “I would rather optimize for making every hour meaningful — or every minute meaningful — than I would maximizing the number of hours or minutes I’m working on a thing because I just found that the maximization of time takes away from the quality within the time I do have.”

 In other words, Dorsey’s philosophy has changed.
 It’s now quality over quantity.